A Plan to Renew the Promise of American Life, Plank 12

 Plank 12.
 Sell unneeded federal land.

 12.1.
-Sell all unneeded federal land immediately to the states or the private sector, but take special care to protect national parks and other precious federal lands from human damage and commercial development.
-Specifically: 1) Lease lands designated as precious to the states under tight federal restrictions and supervision, for a period not to exceed 99 years.
+Sell all unneeded, non-precious federal land immediately to the states or the private sector, taking special care to protect national parks and other precious federal lands from human damage and commercial development.
+With respect to areas designated as precious: 1) Lease them to the states, to be managed by the states, under tight federal restrictions and supervision, for a period not to exceed 99 years.
 2) During this transitional lease period, propose and submit to the states a constitutional amendment granting Congress a specific power to create and maintain national parks, national forests, recreation areas, wildlife refuges, grasslands, etc., regardless of state boundaries.
-3) Include in the amendment a hard cap on the total size of the federal land portfolio (say, a limit of no more than 10 percent of the surface area of the United States and no more than 10 percent of any one state without the consent of that state).
-4) At the end of the lease period, if the amendment has not been ratified, presume that the American people trust the states to manage these treasures and sell the aforementioned lands to the states in fee simple.
+Include in the amendment a hard cap on the total size of the federal land portfolio (say, a limit of no more than 10 percent of the surface area of the United States and no more than 10 percent of any one state without the consent of that state).
+3) At the end of the transitional lease period, if the proposed amendment has not been ratified, presume that the American people trust the states to manage these treasures and sell the aforementioned lands to the states in fee simple.

-Federal land holdings are concentrated in the western half of the continent.
-Uncle Sam owns one of out every two acres in the West.
+Federal land holdings are concentrated in the western half of the continent—one of out every two acres in the West, in fact.
 Mystifyingly, the government continues to purchase land: federal holdings have grown by 90 million acres since 1997.
 In many states, the feds own the majority of the state: for instance, 80 percent of Nevada, 57 percent of Utah, and 53 percent of Oregon.
 In those states, federal bureaucracies have more say over land use than do the people who actually live there.

-The Framers of the Constitution never intended for the central government to hold large land-holdings in perpetuity.
-The government should not own lands it doesn’t need for constitutional purposes.
+As we’ve seen, the Framers of the Constitution never intended for the central government to hold large land-holdings in perpetuity.

-How do we know the Founders’ intentions?
-From the Northwest Ordinance of 1787 (as amended in 1789), which provides for an orderly devolution of millions of acres of federally held lands “northwest of the river Ohio,” to the states and to individuals.
-(The Ordinance is traditionally considered one of the four organic acts of the Union, along with the Declaration, the Articles of Confederation, and the Constitution).
-We also know the actual congressional practice prior to the Civil War, which was to form new states from federally owned lands, after a temporary period during which territorial inhabitants would establish their own governments.
-The land was to be handed over to the state government or sold directly to settlers, and Congress made solemn promises to this effect.
-This policy was interrupted in the latter half of the nineteenth century, leaving much of the West in federal possession.
-In 1976 Congress abandoned even the pretense of keeping its promises to the states and declared the western lands federal property forever.
+How do we know their intentions?
+From the Northwest Ordinance of 1787 (as amended in 1789), which is traditionally considered one of the four organic acts of the Union, together with the Declaration of Independence, the Articles of Confederation, and the Constitution.
+It provides for an orderly devolution of millions of acres of federally held lands ‘northwest of the river Ohio’ to the states and to individuals.
+We also know what Congress actually did with federal lands prior to the Civil War, and that was to form new states from federally owned lands, after a temporary period during which territorial inhabitants would set up their own governments.
+Once the state was admitted to the Union, the federal land was to be handed over to the state government or sold directly to settlers.
+And Congress made solemn promises to this effect.
+This policy was interrupted, however, in the latter half of the nineteenth century, leaving most of the states west of the Mississippi in federal possession, unlike the older, eastern states.
+In 1976 Congress abandoned even the pretense of keeping its promises to the western states and declared the lands federal forever.

 1. Sell and lease unneeded federal land.

-Congress should sell all land not needed for constitutional purposes to the states, or private individuals, as rapidly as circumstances permit, in fee simple (i.e., permanently, without conditions or restrictions on its use).
-But in cases where it seems desirable to protect the land from human development (such as national parks, national forests, recreation areas, wildlife refuges, and perhaps some range lands and wasteland), the land should be leased to the state in which it lies, for a period not to exceed ninety-nine years.
-At the end of the lease, if a constitutional amendment has not been ratified granting Congress a power to create and maintain national parks, etc., the land should be transferred to the state in which it lies.
+Congress should sell all federally owned, non-precious land, that is not needed for constitutional purposes, to the states, or to private individuals, as rapidly as circumstances permit, in fee simple (i.e., permanently, without conditions or restrictions on its use).
+But in cases where the land is precious, that is, where decent people would want to protect it from human damage or commercial development (such as national parks, national forests, recreation areas, wildlife refuges, range lands and even some waste lands), the land should be leased to the state in which it lies, for a period not to exceed 99 years, to be supervised under tight federal supervision and control.
+At the end of this transitional lease period, if a constitutional amendment has not been ratified granting Congress an enumerated power to create and maintain national parks, etc., the land should be transferred to the state in which it lies in fee simple.

 2. Propose a constitutional amendment.